 Michael Anthony Farley is a Baltimore-based writer, curator, and artist.
 He is a senior editor for ArtFCity.com and architecture columnist for City Paper.
 Michael holds a BFA in Interdisciplinary Sculptural Studies from MICA and an MFA in Imaging Media and Digital Arts from UMBC.

 Michael Bronski is an independent scholar, journalist, and writer who’s been involved in social justice movements since the 1960s.
+He is Professor of the Practice in Activism and Media in Women, Gender, and Sexuality Studies at Harvard University.

 Michael Hardt is the chair of the Literature Program at Duke.
 He is co-author with Antonio Negri of Declaration as well as the Empire trilogy (Empire, Multitude, and Commonwealth).
 He currently serves as editor of The South Atlantic Quarterly.